DevDavid98/Python-Project-1/README.md

 #First project on the basics of Python programing
+#Number guessing game for the console